Synthetic Breed: History

 Synthetic Breed released their second full-length album, Perpetual Motion Machine, in October 2010 while they were on a live performance hiatus.
 Buzz Magazine Australias Rod Whitfield rated it at four out-of five stars and compared it to their previous studio album, "it's probably best to view the new record in isolation, and try your utmost not to compare... their quirky and unique trademarks are still present in droves, but the changes go beyond the mere cosmetic."

 Synthetic Breed undertook the Perpetual Motion Machine tour across Australia in 2011.
 For the tour both Bahlo and Hughes departed and were replaced by Luke Thiel (bass guitar) and Mares Refalaeda (vocals) respectively.
-Refalaeda co-wrote the track, "Zero Degrees Freedom", with Luttick and Zylstra for the EP of the same name, which was issued in May 2012.
+Refalaeda co-wrote the track, "Dimension Zero", with Luttick and Zylstra for the EP Zero Degrees Freedom, which was issued in May 2012.
 Whitfield, now writing for Beat Magazine, caught up with the group in early 2012, "Their lineup is solid and strong, after a period of instability, and the last twelve months has seen them sign to an American label, re-release their first two albums Stateside and traverse our mighty nation several times.
 The way ahead now seems very clear, and the next 12 months looks to be even more hectic for this world class Australian heavy act."
 In mid-2012 Thiel and Refalaeda left, and by September Bahlo and Hughes had returned.

 Synthetic Breed were working on a third full-length album during 2013.
 However, their official website showed no new activity from early 2014.
 By June of that year Zylstra was working on a collaborative album, Project Rogue – Titans, seeking crowdfunding.
 Jonas Bahlo was teaching English and German at a secondary college in Melbourne.
 By 2015 Refalaeda was a singer-keyboardist for Sydney-based death metal group, Rise of Avernus.